Jguer/yay/README.md

   PKGBUILD in any way, but any problems you cause are your own and should not be reported unless they can be reproduced with the original PKGBUILD.

+#### I know my `-git` package has updates but yay doesn't offer to update it
+Yay uses an hash cache for development packages.
+Normally it is updated at the end of the package install with the message `Found git repo`.
+If you transition between aur helpers and did not install the devel package using yay at some point, it is possible it never got added to the cache. `yay -Y --gendb` will fix the current version of every devel package and start checking from there.

 ## Examples of Custom Operations

 `yay <Search Term>`